Can-ZHOU/Group2-Android/README.md

   - Also, managed few layouts while implementation
 - **Vishant Mittal**
 I was a part of the front end team for this project.I worked on a major part of the login, the sign up and the join meeting pages.
 I mainly designed some of the layouts of the app.
 I even designed part of the theme used in the app.
+- **Shrey Wahi**
+  - I worked on the front end in this project and learned about some of the backend part.
+  - I worked on a major part of the register page and the join meeting pages.

 ## What you would do with it if we had more time:
 - bababa